Thanks to bold policy commitments and high electricity costs, New York is today the most exciting residential and commercial solar market in the U.S.

 Emerging solar markets like New York pose challenges and opportunities for both solar companies and their customers.
 On one hand, policymakers often offer relatively-high financial incentives for early solar adopters – in order to create a vibrant, motivated customer base which encourages investment and attracts solar companies to the state.
 On the other hand, local planning and permitting agencies in emerging solar markets are often unfamiliar with residential and commercial solar electric systems, which can slow installations until small-scale solar permitting becomes routine.
 Right now Westchester, Rockland, Putnam, and Orange counties are generating the highest returns for our residential solar customers, but we have bigger plans for New York in the future.

-Visit our New York page or the Solar Estimator to see how much you can start saving right away with solar in New York.
-Businesses looking for a late 2013 or 2014 installation (timing can depend greatly on program deadlines) can view more information on our New York Commercial Solar page.
+Visit our our New York Commercial Solar page to see how much you can start saving right away with solar in New York.

 With a solar electric system on your home or business you can put cash in your wallet, generate your own electricity, and fuel a clean energy revolution right in your own neighborhood.
 We’re here to help with an experienced, friendly team that help determine whether solar is right for you, and develop a turnkey solar solution to meet your needs.